// phbeks.com

 2. Check Wi-Fi: move closer to the router, or plug in an Ethernet cable.
 Most "robotic voice" issues are network drops, not the mic.

-3. If you're on Bluetooth, switch to a wired headset for the call — Bluetooth call mode is low quality and drops easily.
+3. If you're on Bluetooth, switch to a wired headset for the call — Bluetooth call mode is low quality and it drops and breaks easily.

 4. Restart the browser.
-If it persists, restart the laptop — drivers occasionally get stuck.
+If it persists, restart the computer — drivers occasionally get stuck.

 5. Run Record & play back here.
 If the playback sounds clean, the problem is your network or the call app — not your mic.